Sardhendu/DeepRL/navigation/report.md

     2) *Hard-update:* In hard update the agent updates the weights of the target-network after every t-timstep.
         * θ_target = θ_local

 2. **Double-Q-Network:** The double Q-network has a very subtle change over the DQN learning mechanism.
-To be precise in Double-Q-network while learning the action is chosen by the local network but values corresponding to the action are fetched from the target network.
+In vanilla DQN we use one network (local_network) to select and evaluate an action.
+This can potentially lead to overoptimistic value estimates.
+Inorder to mitigate this Double-Q-network eas introduced, that uses one network (local network) to choose the action and uses another network (target network) to evaluate actions.

 3. **Priority-Experience-Replay Buffer:** The idea for a Priority experience replay buffer is to sample experiences with higher TD error more often.
 Some experiences are more important than others.
 Since the experience replay buffer